carlosayam/earth-coords/README.md

 Note the sign goes at the end, as the script follows POSIX standards and a hyphen (-) indicates a command option.
-Alternatively, again based on POSIX standards, one can use '--' to stop processing options nd the signs will be interpreted properly.
+Alternatively, again based on POSIX standards, one can use '--' to stop processing options and the signs will be interpreted properly.

     $ python -m script area -- 142.5 143 -11.5 -11

 ### Finding locations containing a point

-Given a coordinate file and a coordinated in WGS 84 coordinates, list all the entries in the file that contain the given point.
+Given a coordinate file and a coordinated in WGS 84 coordinates, it lists all the entries in the file that contain the given point.
 For example

     $ python -m script find-rows AU_proj_coords.csv -- 142.6 -11.2

-The first parameter is the path to the file and the next are longitude and latitude.
+The first parameter is the path to the file and the next are the longitude and latitude of the point of interest.